Overview

 What I Learned

 This project taught me that strong UX in service contexts depends on much more than interface clarity.
-It requires understanding emotional state, trust, language, mobility, cognitive load, and the broader systems around the experience.
+It requires understanding emotional state, trust, language, mobility, cognitive load, and the larger systems around the experience.

 One of the biggest lessons was how much stronger the solution became once the problem was reframed correctly.
 When we shifted from improving attendance to designing for presence, the project became sharper and more meaningful.
-That reframing opened the door to a solution that was not just more efficient, but more humane.
+It opened the door to a solution that was not just more efficient, but more humane.

 Reflection